LabourList | Labour's biggest independent grassroots e-network

 -

+Fiona Twycross: The cost of by-elections is more than financial – they are a drain on the party even when you win

+This is less of an article than a plea.
+A plea to any other MP who may be considering his or her options this week.
+Maybe because people have been a bit too polite, a bit too complimentary about those of your colleagues on the Labour benches who have chosen to step down and cause a by-election.
+This is not a piece directed at them.
+This is a plea to those feeling left behind.
+In in its coverage of Tristram […]Read more →

-Comment Featured Unions
+Comment Featured Scotland

-Tube union general secretary: Thank you to the public for your solidarity as we fight this battle for your right to travel safely

-Manuel Cortes, general secretary of the TSSA, joined members on the picket line at tube stations from 5am today and issued this message.
-I pay tribute to my members whose commitment to public service is so strong they are now prepared to forego a day’s pay today and strike if that’s what it takes to warn the public that the Tube is no longer being as as safely run as it was this time last year.
-The strength of feeling […]Read more →
+Kezia Dugdale: It’s time for the SNP to ditch its timid managerialism

+Kezia Dugdale, leader of Scottish Labour, will today speak at a seminar in Edinburgh in which she will warn of the SNP’s plans to deliver a £327m cut to local services in 2017/18.
+She is expected to say: On education… Cutting the budgets of Scotland’s schools when our economy faces significant challenges is totally irresponsible.
+It doesn’t just limit the opportunities of the current generations of children, it will harm our economy in the future.
+This can’t go on.
+I […]Read more →